At-Home Remedies To Treat Hand, Foot, and Mouth Disease - Baby Chick

 Share

-At-Home Remedies to Treat Hand, Foot, and Mouth Disease
+At-Home Remedies To Treat Hand, Foot, and Mouth Disease

-1. Hydrate
+1. Hydrate Well

-One of the biggest concerns with hand, foot, and mouth disease is that children with painful sores in their mouths will become dehydrated.
-Anything that aggravates their mouth will make them resistant to putting anything in or around their mouth.
+One of the biggest concerns with hand, foot, and mouth disease is that children with painful sores in their mouths will become dehydrated.4 Anything that aggravates their mouth will make them resistant to putting anything in or around their mouth.
 Plain water is one of the best things you can do for your child, and giving it to them at their preferred temperature is best.
 Most children will appreciate the cooling effects of ice water, but some will respond well to warm teas and even watered-down juices.
-Bear in mind citrus juices like orange juice will likely irritate the sores.
+Bear in mind that citrus juices like orange juice will likely irritate the sores.5

-One of the most soothing things you will do for your child’s sore mouth is to have different iced foods they can suck on.
-Most children love popsicles, but they are often loaded with sugar.
-And because their appetite will likely be lower than usual, it helps to get nutrition in when you can.
-Therefore, you can offer frozen whole fruits like watermelon slices and strawberries or freeze yogurt in an ice tray to give them a little extra nourishment while soothing their mouth.
-When in a pinch, don’t hesitate to provide them with ice cubes crushed to the appropriate size for their age.
+One of the most soothing things you will do for your child’s sore mouth is to have different iced foods they can suck on.5 Most children love popsicles, but they are often loaded with sugar.
+And because their appetite will likely be lower than usual, it helps to get nutrition in when you can.6 Therefore, you can offer frozen whole fruits like watermelon slices and strawberries or freeze yogurt in an ice tray to give them a little extra nourishment while soothing their mouth.7 When in a pinch, don’t hesitate to provide them with ice cubes crushed to the appropriate size for their age.

 A good oatmeal bath is sometimes just the ticket for soothing irritated skin.
 Oatmeal baths are popular natural remedies for skin rashes like chickenpox and eczema.
-They decrease inflammation and can take away irritation and itching.
-Certain oatmeal bath products are ready to use, or you can put in the work ahead of time to grind oatmeal into a powder so it can be dissolved in the tub and doesn’t clog the drain.
-Whatever way you choose to go, a warm bath is an excellent way to help young children relax and soothe irritated skin.
+They decrease inflammation and can take away irritation and itching.8 Certain oatmeal bath products are ready to use, or you can put in the work ahead of time to grind oatmeal into a powder so it can be dissolved in the tub and doesn’t clog the drain.
+Whatever way you choose to go, a warm bath is an excellent way to help young children relax and soothe irritated skin.9

-4. Try coconut oil
+4. Try Coconut Oil

-5. Cooling clothes for fever
+5. Wear Cooling Clothes for Fever

 Fever often accompanies hand, foot, and mouth disease, especially at the beginning of the illness.
 And while it is our inclination to treat fevers, research shows that allowing fevers to run their course can help decrease the amount of time we are sick.
 Indeed, fever is one of the immune system’s defenses to rid the body of infection and illness.3

-6. Healthy foods
+6. Eat Healthy Foods

-When to Opt for Other Treatment Options
+When To Opt for Other Treatment Options

 For hand, foot, and mouth disease, natural remedies are fantastic.
 But there are times when you need to up the ante with your treatment options.
-Other treatment options include using acetaminophen to treat a fever or decrease pain and talking to your doctor about using medicated lollipops to help soothe mouth sores.
+Other treatment options include using acetaminophen to treat a fever or decrease pain and talking to your doctor about using medicated lollipops to help soothe mouth sores.5,13

 • Your child is not drinking enough to stay hydrated